developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/samples/dwdemo/index.md

 DataWedge settings and preferences can be configured in the DWDemo Profile, shown below.

 ##Using DWDemo
-This guide requires a working knowledge of DataWedge Profiles.
-For more information about Profile settings, see the [DataWedge Setup Guide](../../setup).
+This guide requires a working knowledge of [DataWedge Profiles](../../profiles).

 **To activate scanning in the DWDemo app, the "Profile enabled" checkbox must be checked** (as shown) in the associated DWDemo Profile.
 Additional settings can be changed as required.
   ![img](dwdemo_profile.png)